indeliblecanopus/indeliblecanopus.github.io/projects/album-translate-for-spotify/terms-of-service.md

 # Terms of Service - Album Translate for Spotify

-#### Last updated: 11 April 2023
+#### Last updated: 16 Sep 2024

 "Album Translate for Spotify" is free and open-source software, developed for personal use only.
-The source code can be found [here](https://github.com/indeliblecanopus/album-translate-for-spotify){:target="_blank"}.
+The source code can be found [here](https://github.com/indeliblecanopus/album-translate-for-spotify).

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,